The German Invasion of Spain ... Euro style

 - Most cabs in provinces

 - The GM will post a list on the Kiosk as soon as possible after each heat to show the top player rankings.
 Be sure to check the Kiosk if you are interested in advancing.
-No-shows in the Semifinal and Final will be filled with the players next in order.
+No-shows in semi-finals and finals will be filled with the players next in order.

 - We are here to run a good, fun, and competitive tournament.
 If you witness anything that may constitute unsportsmanlike behavior (which may include verbal abuse, cheating, and even excessively slow play), please alert the GM immediately.
 Outcomes may involve as little as a warning up to ejection from the game and a ban from future tournaments.